-On NASA’s Top Ten Household Air Cleaning Plants list and one of the easiest plants to care for, this peace lily is one of our all-time faves.
+On NASA’s Top Ten Household Air Cleaning Plants list and one of the easiest plants to care for, the peace lily (Spathiphyllum) is one of our all-time faves.
 She will give you those white flowers if given enough light but if you’re like us and prefer just that deep green look simply snip them off!

 Difficulty Level – Easy

 The peace lily will tolerate low light but will grow faster in medium light.
 Direct sunlight, however, will fry its delicate leaves.
 If you have a hallway or darker room, then this guy is a great one for adding some greenery to dark spaces.
 However, if you want it to produce flowers each spring and summer it will need bright, indirect sunlight.

 Allow the top of the soil to dry out about two inches between waters or simply wait for her leaves to droop.
 Cut back watering in the cooler months to give the plant a chance to rest and go semi-dormant.
 And don’t leave you spathiphyllum sitting with water in the drip tray, this is the fastest way to kill any plant!

 All Green Assembly plants come potted with good quality soil but we have noticed that there is a lot of peace lilies around Perth that come potted in poor soil that stops holding water within weeks.
 If your spathiphyllum is constantly dry, the water drains straight through the bottom and the leaves are going yellow, it likely needs some better soil and repotting, then a good drink.